zcash/zips/draft-noamchom67-manufacturing-consent.rst

 BP allocation (Bootstrap Project)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**These funds SHALL be received and administered by ZF.
+✳️ These funds SHALL be received and administered by ZF.

 This allocation of the Dev Fund will flow as charitable contributions from
 the Zcash Community to the Bootstrap Project, the newly formed parent